peprolinbot/competenciApp-hackudc25/README.md

 This project is licensed under [GPLv3](https://www.gnu.org/licenses/gpl-3.0.html).

+## 🖼️ Logo Usage

+The logo used is in this project is free to use.

 ## ✨ Features
 - Multi**use**r 👥, all your company can **use** it (pun intended)
 - Supports SSO using [allauth](https://allauth.org)